bms-msa/bms-msa.github.io/BMSMSA-v1.0.md

 The BMS-MSA is intended to aid prevention of harm, adaptation, and shared accountability across the digital economy.

-# Behavioural Modification Master Settlement Agreement (BMSMSA)
+# Behaviour Modification Master Settlement Agreement (BMSMSA)
 **Version 1.0** – Published under Creative Commons BY-NC-SA 4.0 licence.

 This document is a public legal infrastructure initiative.